Case study: Medicover | Our home, our planet

 A few words about recycling in office design

 Although they are invisible at first glance, solutions in line with the idea of less waste were widely applied during the redesign of Medicover’s headquarters – the refreshed elements perfectly blended into the atmosphere of the new arrangement.
-Several hundred chairs were reupholstered, glass components were reused – only one glass door out of more than four thousand needed was purchased, and existing ceilings and installations were also recycled to the utmost.
+Several hundred chairs were reupholstered, glass components were reused – out of more than four thousand items needed, only one glass door was purchased, and existing ceilings and installations were also recycled to the utmost.

 Carpeting without bituminous underlays and linoleum was used, consisting of plant resins, which are less harmful to the environment in their production and disposal.
 The project also included materials derived from recycled raw ingredients – acoustic baffles made of felt from PET bottles.
 In addition to absorbing sound and improving acoustics, they act as visual and physical partitions that can be reconfigured in the future much more easily than traditional walls.